rpn1966/platotheory2026/_pages/programme.md

     **New and Improved Models/Methods 2**
     - 11:25-11:37 **The Role of Drag and Gravity on Dust Concentration in a Gravitationally Unstable Disc** — Sahl Rowther (University of Leicester)
-    - 11:37-11:49 **Pebble drift in HD 163926 - constraining the mass of dust and ice reaching the terrestrial planet formation region** — Joe Williams (University of Exeter)
+    - 11:37-11:49 **Pebble drift in HD 163926 - constraining the mass of dust and ice reaching the terrestrial planet formation region** — Joe Williams (University of Exeter)<br>

     **Disc Processes 1**
     - 11:49-12:01 **On the role of resonance absorption in flows receptive to the magnetorotational instability** — Mattias Brynjell-Rahkola (DAMTP, University of Cambridge)